 Cost of Living in Sylvan Park

 Sylvan Park can be a bit more costly than other areas of Nashville, coming in at 25% more costly than the national average.
-The cost of housing tends to account for the elevated cost of living in Sylvan Park since the area offers exquisite historic homes and large new construction choices, especially in Sylvan Heights.
+The cost of housing tends to account for the elevated cost of living in Sylvan Park since the area offers exquisite historic homes and large new construction builds.
 The demand for housing in the area due to its close proximity to downtown also increases home prices.

 - Education costs 58.40% more than the national average.

 - Entertainment costs 47.40% more than the national average.